 The seclusion is alluring as Hawaii is the most isolated chain of islands in the world.
 You can easily picture walking down a white sand beach with your loved one while feeling the soft kiss of sea spray.
 The water is electric blue, the palm trees wave in the wind and there's the faint strum of a ukulele on the breeze.
 Hawaii is an idyllic location for the perfect honeymoon.

-But it's easy to get overwhelmed with choice on Hawaii.
+But it's easy to get overwhelmed with the choice of Hawaii.
 The chain is made up of eight different islands.
-Four of those islands -- , , and -- are where you'll find the majority of Hawaii's 10 million annual visitors.
-It's also where you'll find all the comfortable and catering tourist infrastructure.
+Four of those islands -- Hawaii, Maui, Oahu, and Kauai -- are where you'll find the majority of Hawaii's 10 million annual visitors.
+It's also where you'll find all the comforts and catering tourist infrastructure.

 A simple thought experiment can help you pick the right island.
 Just sit comfortably, close your eyes and picture your ideal honeymoon on Hawaii.
 You can do this thought experiment even if you haven't been to the islands before.